VicidominiLab/BrightEyes-MCS/docs/current-architecture.md

 ### Still transitional

-- `MainWindow` is still about 7,000 lines and owns many service, hardware, configuration, rendering and finalization details.
+- `MainWindow` remains large and owns many service, hardware, configuration, rendering and finalization details.
 - `McsManager` is still a large mutable legacy backend, with newer coordinator, storage, process and detector abstractions embedded inside it.